EMOTION COACHING | In-house Training

 Emotion Coaching in everyday interactions with children and young people

-These strategies can be learned by parents and indeed anyone who interacts with children young people when they struggle to control their emotional responses.
-Emotion Coaching has been shown to be highly successful in schools (primary and secondary) and community settings.
-Research by Emotion Coaching UK (ECUK) took Gottman’s five elements of Emotion Coaching and developed a school friendly program that uses a four step framework to help engender emotional resilience, empathy and problem-solving skills within children and young people.
-Following successful pilot projects in UK schools, Emotion Coaching has now been communicated to education professionals, health and social care workers, educational psychologists and GPs in the UK, Europe, Asia and Australia.
+These strategies can be adopted by parents, educators, or anyone interacting with children and young people struggling with emotional regulation.
+Emotion Coaching has proven highly effective in primary and secondary schools and community settings.
+Emotion Coaching UK (ECUK) adapted Gottman’s five elements into a four-step, school-friendly framework to build emotional resilience, empathy, and problem-solving skills.
+Following successful pilots in UK schools and early childhood settings, this approach has been shared with education professionals, health and social care workers, educational psychologists, and GPs across the UK, Europe, Asia, and Australia.

 The workshop includes evidence-based research and practical tips, with signposting to resources, case studies and vignettes to illustrate its practical application in parenting support and educational settings.
 It supports adults to promote empathetic responses to challenging behaviours and situations, helping children and young people to understand their emotions and learn to manage them and their behaviour in the longer-term.
 The workshop covers the following: